 6.1.1.x PRDCH

 For R2D, the only physical channel is PRDCH, which carries any higher-layer payload (including system information, if defined), and L1 R2D control information, if defined.
+The following design options have been studied for PRDCH:

+Option 1: If there is no L1 R2D control information carried by PRDCH, then PRDCH transmission with only R2D data is considered.

+Note: In this option, R2D control information (if any) maybe carried by higher-layer signalling.

+Option 2: If any L1 R2D control information is supported & carried by PRDCH, then for the CRC attachment (appended if there is non-zero length CRC), following two options have been studied.

+Option 2-1: Joint CRC is attached to L1 R2D control information and R2D data.

+Option 2-2: Separate CRC is attached to L1 R2D control information and R2D data, respectively.

-PRDCH is studied via the blocks shown in Figure 6.1.1.x-1, where other sections give their detailed descriptions.
+PRDCH is studied via the blocks shown in Figure 6.1.1.x-1, where other clauses give their detailed descriptions.